 It’s also brilliant to drive, with its tightly honed rear-wheel-drive chassis offering amazing balance and terrific handling.
 Jaguar offers a good engine range – petrol, diesel and plug-in hybrid – but it’s the petrol engines that get our vote.
 They’re reasonably efficient but more than that, they really suit the Jaguar’s sporting character.

 There’s also a feelgood aura to the cabin, from the rotary gear selector through to the premium materials and sumptuous leather upholstery.
 The Jaguar XF is a car that appeals very much to an enthusiast market, but if you love driving and love Jaguars, you won’t be disappointed.

 Best estate car for space and capacity

-The Skoda Superb Estate is great value – it combines class-leading interior space with high-quality finish and materials at a price that rivals struggle to match.
+The Skoda Superb Estate is great value – it combines class-leading interior space with a high-quality finish and materials at a price that rivals struggle to match.

 Best estate car for all-round excellence

-Our pick BMW 520d SE Touring Auto
+Our pick: BMW 520d SE Touring Auto

 Best estate car for interior quality